nayoungku1/nayoungku1.github.io/_pages/personal.md

 ## Outdoor Adventures & Resilience
 Surfing near campus, hiking national parks, or running for miles—these are my reset buttons.

-At 12, I completed a **150km trek across Korea** over five days, carrying everything I needed on my back.
+At age 12, I completed a **150km trek across Korea** over five days, carrying everything I needed on my back.
 That experience fundamentally rewired how I approach uncertainty and fatigue.
 I learned that the discomfort doesn't break you—it's just information.

 *You adjust, you keep going, and you're stronger on the other side.* I carry that lesson into every complex project, every research challenge, every moment I want to quit.